Bardolph-Automation-Inc/bardolph/docs/web_server.rst

 .. code-block:: bash

-  pip install Flask flup lifxlan
+  pip install Flask lifxlan

 This installs the Python libraries that the Bardolph code relies on.
+However, unless you make firewall changes, you probably won't be able to access the app except on localhost.

 .. index::
    single: development server